5/5

 28. To pull out of a parking space, you should

-29. If you see a school bus with alternating flashing red lights and a swingโ€‘out stop sign, you must stop
+29. If you see a school bus with alternating flashing red lights and a swing‑out stop sign, you must stop

 30. What should you do if you see a moose on the road?

-You test results are ready
+Calculating your test results Your test results are ready

 Pass the First Time - Guaranteed

-• Real Exam-Like Questions
+• Real Exam-Like Newfoundland and Labrador Questions

-Get 270+ exam-like questions seen on the real test.
+Get 270 questions seen on the real test

 • Money-Back Guarantee